How to Be a Responsible Tourist: 30 Ethical Travel Tips

 This one’s a no-brainer for having a responsible vacation.

-Use eco-friendly insect repellents.
+Use a reef-safe sunscreen when swimming and snorkeling.
+Likewise, use eco-friendly insect repellents.
 And look for environmentally-friendly toiletries and beauty products.

 For camping (and in places where waste water may not be treated effectively), use laundry detergents and dishwashing detergents that don’t harm the environment.